JuanitaSmith/disaster_recovery_pipelines/README.md

 ---

 Are you wondering if modern OpenAI embeddings can build better text classification models that older traditional libraries like scikit learn
-CountVectorizer, TfidfTransformer that we learned in this course?
+CountVectorizer, TfidfTransformer that we learned in this Udacity course?

-I would expect that OPENAI embeddings are more context aware, and understand relationships between words, than simply doing word counts without context ?
+I would expect that OPENAI embeddings are more context-aware and understand relationships between words better, than simply doing word counts without context?
 There should be a huge difference between **'I want to help'** and **'want help'**.

 Let's find out !!!